Tony Roche (writer)

-Tony Roche is an English television, radio and film comedy writer and producer, best known as a writer of the HBO comedy Veep, the BBC Television series The Thick of It and its film spin-off In the Loop.
+Tony Roche is an English television, radio and film comedy writer and producer, best known as a writer of the HBO black comedy Succession, the HBO comedy Veep, the BBC Television series The Thick of It, and its film spin-off In the Loop.

 He is credited with inventing the word omnishambles, which was named 2012 Word of the Year by the Oxford English Dictionary.

+Life and career

 Stand-up and radio

 After graduating from Warwick University with a degree in English, Roche became a stand-up comedian using material from a magazine he had produced in his final year.
 He was spotted at one of his stand-up comedy shows and asked to write jokes and topical sketches for radio.